apache/phoenix-site/site/source/src/site/markdown/tracing.md

 ### Client Property

-The frequency of tracing is determined by the client JDBC property:
+The frequency of tracing is determined by the following client-side HBase configuration property:

 ```
 phoenix.trace.frequency